mbakhoff/htmlbasic8/readme.md

 * requests for public resources
 * requests for a particular user's resources

-To use a public resources, most web services have you register your application and give you an *API consumer key* and a *API consumer secret* (strings).
+To use a public resource, most web services have you register your application and give you an *API consumer key* and a *API consumer secret* (strings).
 Your applicaion will include the *consumer key* as a request parameter when making requests to the API.
 This way the service will know who is making the request.